It’s impossible not to kick off your shoes the second you arrive on Isla Holbox – and you won’t need to put them back on again.

 If you do decide on the golf cartway, just remember that pedestrians and cyclists have the right of way.

 Isla Holbox hotels

 There are no massive hotel developments on the island – yet.
 For now, choose from great-value hostels, charming boutique hotels, romantic villas, and beachy cabins.

 The biggest expense you’ll probably come across is getting to Chiquila from where you fly into.
 Once there, spend as many Mexican pesos or as little as you like.

 If you choose to spend all of your time on the beach, it’ll only be your room, bike rental (about 30 pesos), and food that you need to budget for.

 Eating at the trendy restaurants will set you back, but bakeries, grocery stores, and smaller eateries will fill you up with tortillas for small change.

 ATMs are pretty scarce (there are two on the island, but they are often empty), so it’s best to take sufficient cash to the island with you.

 Isla Holbox travel tips

-The only problems you’re likely to encounter are mosquitoes on dusk, so be prepared, and often find yourself in the burning sun without a shady tree in sight – so be prepared.
+The only problems you’re likely to encounter are mosquitoes at dusk, so be prepared.
+You’ll also often find yourself in the burning sun without a shady tree insight – so be sure to pack in tons of sunscreen and a hat.
 Other than that, feel free to kick those shoes off and fall into true Mexican island bliss.